The Ultimate Year-End Accounting Checklist: How To Close The Books At The End Of The Fiscal Year

 Step 16: Create A Company File

 I can’t emphasize how important this step is.
 Once you’ve completed steps 1-15, create a company file of the year’s data.
 The last thing you want is to lose access to important accounting data from the year.
-Your accountant will also need access to your company file in order to make any necessary year-end adjustments and to file taxes.
+Your accountant will also need access to your company file to make necessary year-end adjustments and file taxes.

 Step 17: Close Your Books